mhered/my-1st-project/README.md

 ## Acknowledgments

-This project was inspired in this [tiny sorter](https://experiments.withgoogle.com/tiny-sorter/view), this [Lego sorter](https://www.hackster.io/news/this-amazing-ai-powered-machine-can-sort-every-lego-brick-ever-made-21abaa41e4d5), and this [teachable sorter](https://coral.ai/projects/teachable-sorter/#project-intro)
+This project was inspired in this [tiny sorter](https://experiments.withgoogle.com/tiny-sorter/view), this [Lego sorter](https://www.hackster.io/news/this-amazing-ai-powered-machine-can-sort-every-lego-brick-ever-made-21abaa41e4d5), and this [teachable sorter](https://coral.ai/projects/teachable-sorter/#project-intro).

+Another really cool implementation is [this one with M&Ms](https://willempennings.nl/mms-and-skittles-sorting-machine/).
+Thinking of building a kind of *Van Halen machine* to automate [the task of putting aside the brown M&Ms...](https://www.solvewithvia.com/van-halen-smart-contract/).